philosophy

 What Makes Marcus Aurelius's Writing Distinctive

 DoppelWriter analyzes Marcus Aurelius's published work at two levels: the micro layer (sentence rhythm, word choice, punctuation habits, function word patterns) and the macro layer (paragraph structure, argument flow, transitions, pacing).
-The result is a forensic style profile that captures not just what Marcus Aurelius does, but what they never do.
+The result is a forensic style profile that captures not just what makes the writing distinctive, but also the patterns and habits that define it.

 How It Works